 Below is the information you will need to review in your Global Entry Renewal Application and either update or confirm:

-1) Personal Info: Your Profile Info (Name, Date of Birth, City of birth, Country of birth, State/province of birth, E-mail address, Phone number), Identifying Characteristics (Gender and Eye color), and whether you have used any other names before.
+1) Personal Info: Your Profile Info (Name, Date of Birth, City of birth, Country of birth, State/province of birth, E-mail address, Phone number), Identifying Characteristics (Gender, eye color and height), and whether you have used any other names before.

 2) Documents: Update or confirm your passport information.